Through formal and informal roles, everyone can be a leader.

 - Leadership awards

-For a complete list of leadership program on campus, see RCCL’s leadership program page.
+For a complete list of leadership program on campus, visit the Office of the Dean of Students.

 Work on your first impression: prepare yourself and your organization for new recruits.
 It’s a new school year and a time to recruit new members.
 To be successful you need to update your materials for the activities fair and general interest meeting.
 But you don’t want to forget about making sure you are ready.
 Remember that first impressions can have a big impact on your recruitment results.
 Here are 7 tips that you should work on in preparation for interacting with others.